July 1-10th 2024 (camping tour)

 Tour price covers

-- one adequately equipped guide vehicle with our guide
+- one (or two) adequately equipped guide vehicles with our guide

-- all fuel and other expenses for the guide vehicle
+- all fuel and other expenses for the guide vehicles

 - personal counceling before and during the tour